How to Avoid the Hook Effect & Ensure Accurate Pregnancy Results

 Home pregnancy tests are easy and convenient, but they aren’t all created equally.

-Though some claim to be almost 100 percent accurate, there is always room for error.
 That’s why many people buy more than one and take several when they miss a period.

 False negative pregnancy test results are not common.
 In fact, there’s less than a 1% chance of getting a false negative test.